Mothbox 4.5

 Insects (Especially Moths and Beetles) are Hyperdiverse

 Using creatures with a super diverse gene pool allows us to make sophisticated insights into the health of different areas.
-Combining the activity of thousands of species of insects with other data like climate, acoustic, or soil analysis, can provide deep analysis into how environments can be repaired.
+Combining the activity of thousands of species of insects with other data like climate, acoustic, or soil analysis, can provide deep analysis into how damaged environments can be repaired.

 Offer Highly Localized Insights